-The WHO has outlined core components of infection prevention and control (IPC) to prevent health care-associated infections (HAI) and manage antimicrobial resistance at the health care facility and on national level.
+The WHO and other actors have outlined core components of infection prevention and control (IPC) to prevent health care-associated infections (HAIs) and manage antibiotic resistance at the health care facility and on national level.

-The core components are outlined below with links for where to find more information in addition to the WHO guidelines.
+The WHO core components are outlined below with links for where to find additional information.
 Components 1–6 contain guidelines for both facility and national levels, whereas components 7 and 8 mainly concern facility level.

 1. Infection prevention and control programs

 Programs should be developed on both national level and in health care facilities to prevent HAIs and manage antibiotic resistance.
 Dedicated and trained teams should be created in all acute health care facilities.
 On a national level, the IPC programs should be linked with other relevant programs and professional organizations.

 2. National and facility level infection prevention and control guidelines

 Evidence-based guidelines should be developed, disseminated and implemented.
 Health care workers need to be educated to understand the theoretical background of the recommendations and how they should be applied in their daily tasks.
 Adherence to the given guidelines should be monitored and evaluated.

 3. Infection prevention and control education and training

 Continuous training on the implementation of the guidelines should be provided for all health care workers.
 Different training strategies and content should be used for IPC specialists, other health care staff and supporting staff.
 The training should include practical and simulation training, learning to identify risks and preventive measures.
 Adequate staff should be allocated for education on infection prevention measures and control activities.

 4. Health care-associated infection surveillance